 If you want to use more data charts, check those 6 Examples of Redesigning Boring Excel Charts in a PowerPoint.

 Excite your listeners with your new idea.
 The best would be if you put a picture and a short description to focus attention on yourself.
 And to leave a space for people’s imagination 🙂

 People Behind the Scenes

 Audience like seeing people more than products.
-So tell a short story about team members, you can even include fun fact.
+So tell a short story about team members, you can even include fun facts.

 State features or usage examples on this slide.
-You can also illustrate them with icons, or use the minimalistic slide as on the picture.
+You can also illustrate them with icons, or use the minimalistic slide as in the picture.

 Present Target Audience and Competitors Analysis

 Customer’s needs above all.
 A customer is the first point you have to think about before the release of the new product.
 Who are my customers?
 How old are they?
 Where do they live and work?